vimond/replay/docs/technical-topics.md

 The state property `playMode: PlayMode` can contain three string values, `'ondemand'`, `'livedvr'`, `'live'`.
 The latter indicates a live stream which is not seekable.  `'livedvr'` indicates a live stream which can be timeshifted, i.e. allows for seeking.
 On demand streams can always be seeked.

-`isAtLivePosition: boolean` is set to false when a live playback is timeshifted.
-Use `setProperty({ isAtLivePosition: true })` in order to change this property into true`.
+`isAtLiveEdge: boolean` is set to false when a live playback is timeshifted.
+Use `setProperty({ isAtLiveEdge: true })` in order to change this property into true`.

 ### Current bitrate and available qualities for a stream